bingis-khan/KindaC/README.md

 - shitty names for functions newVar and lookupVar in Typecheck.hs
 - better errors for extraenous symbols (try writing `print x y`)
 - scoping - make redefining a datatype an error? or only in the same scope
+- clean Typecheck module (it's gotten bad again, especially the generalization/subSolve part - think about where do FTVs come from, should env ftvs come from data definitions and types?
+I should put the future `generalize` function near the `subSolve`, because they deal with similar things)

 # thoughts???
 - should I make a separate datatype for each annotation? or should I parse them later and check if they are correct?